 - Group psychotherapy may also be useful in depressed adolescents but the benefit is unclear.

 Are there any adverse effects of group psychotherapy?

 This is a very controversial area.
 There is a need for more studies comparing group psychotherapy with other treatments.
-Group therapies, whilst helping some, may have a negative affect on others - eg worsening of presenting symptoms and/or appearance of new symptoms.
-The reasons for failure can be multifactorial, eg difficult interaction between a patient and a therapist.
+Group therapies, whilst helping some, may have a negative effect on others - eg, worsening of presenting symptoms and/or appearance of new symptoms.
+The reasons for failure can be multifactorial, eg, difficult interaction between a patient and a therapist.